-Set expectations before hiring.
 It is important that you and the candidate are on the same page in terms of expectations from one another.
 Be straightforward with the basics such as work arrangements and hours, workload, and the like.
-If you do not see eye to eye on such things, then it is best to part ways sooner rather than later.
-This narrows down the hiring pool and saves you a lot of time by weeding out the ones who are not a fit for your organization.
+If you cannot agree on such basic things, then it is best to part ways sooner rather than later.
+This narrows down the hiring pool and saves you a lot of time by weeding out those candidates that are not a fit for your organization.

 Developers work to improve the performance of your business.
 However, if you are already working with a particular framework or system, you will want to make a note of this before the hiring process.